stoermelder/vcvrack-packone/docs/trial-and-error/Mb.md

 - For _v1 mod_ and _v2 mod_, by context memu option also the modules' description can be searched (added in v1.9.0).

+- **Search threshold** — Controls how fuzzy the fuzzy search matching is.
+Lower values (default 0.5) show more results with looser matching, while higher values (1.0) require closer matches.

 - **Favorite modes** — MB supports three favorite modes (VCVRACK, MB, or BOTH) controlling how favorites are stored and displayed.

 ## Changelog